Temperature Conversion Formulas and Online Calculator

-The Kelvin scale, called after the Scottish physicist and mathematician - Lord Kelvin (William Thompson 1824-1907), is the fundamental temperature scale.
+The Kelvin temperature scale, called after the Scottish physicist and mathematician - Lord Kelvin (William Thompson 1824-1907), is the fundamental temperature scale.
 He discovered the principal laws governing the behaviour of matter in relation to energy and heat, and this led to the idea of an "absolute zero" i.e. a temperature below which it was impossible to go since matter had zero energy at that point.
 He used the celsius degree for making his measurements so a 1K difference in temperature is equivalent to a 1°C difference in temperature.
-Kelvin has been adopted as the SI preferred unit for temperature.
+The Kelvin temperature scale has been adopted as the SI preferred unit for temperature.
 Note, that the K for Kelvin does not carry a degree sign.

 Enter your value of K and press convert.
 The equivalent in Celsius, Fahrenheit and Rankine are displayed.
 As mentioned above, it is physically impossible to have anything colder than zero Kelvin, even although the conversion calculator below allows you to enter negative values of K.